 Understanding risk and the role of leadership in process safety management

+Process safety tries to prevent major disasters, catastrophes, big fires, explosions and toxic releases.
+The problem with process safety, however, is that the risk of damage is ever-present.
 The history of companies that have had process safety disasters shows that there is enormous potential for businesses, of all sizes and in various industries, to be wiped out.
+Thankfully, catastrophic events occur infrequently, but effort and good process safety management are needed to ensure this.

+Although it is a challenging task to undertake, process safety management and leadership are core aspects that businesses must focus on and manage well.
+These aspects should be used to develop a holistic process safety strategy that aims to reduce risk.
 However, the complexity of process safety and safety management is a big bag of string that needs untangling and drawing together for it to work.

 Informed decisions and risk